What Scales in Cross-Entropy Scaling Law?: More Details of Experimental Setup

 \paragraph{Datasets.} We use three English corpora: \textbf{Wikipedia} (20231101 snapshot) \citep{49029}, which offers clean encyclopedic prose and is commonly included in pretraining pipelines; \textbf{C4} \citep{dodge2021documentinglargewebtextcorpora}, a large-scale web-derived corpus covering diverse styles and domains; and the \textbf{GitHub} subset of \textbf{The Pile} \citep{gao2020pile800gbdatasetdiverse}, which introduces code-like sequences and thus serves as a deliberately \emph{harder} distribution to stress-test our decomposition.

 \paragraph{Sampling protocol.} Unless otherwise noted, we evaluate on the first \emph{1\,000} instances from each dataset (after shuffling with a fixed seed of 42).
+Note that these instances are full sequences containing many tokens; the total number of evaluation tokens is summarized in Table~\ref{tab:token-counts}.
 We further verified robustness by repeating selected experiments with substantially larger sample sizes (e.g., 10k instances), and observed identical trends, indicating that our conclusions are insensitive to the particular sample count or ordering.

 \paragraph{Metrics.} For every evaluation token, we record the softmax score of the ground-truth token and its \emph{Rank-based Error} $e$ (the rank position of the ground-truth token).
 From these, at each checkpoint we estimate the empirical Error distribution $p_e$, the Score distribution $q_e$, and the global Confidence terms statistic $C$.
 Then at the corpus level we report CE and its three components—\emph{Error-Entropy (EE)}, \emph{Self-Alignment (SA)}, and \emph{Confidence (Conf)}—as defined in Sec.~\ref{decompose:math}.